 Add the following lines:

-Allow apache through the firewall so that user can able to access LibreNMS portal from an external machine:
+Allow apache through the firewall so that users can able to access the LibreNMS portal from an external machine:

-Congratulation’s!
+Congratulations!
 You have successfully installed LibreNMS.
-Thanks for using this tutorial for installing LibreNMS network monitoring tool on your Ubuntu 16.04 LTS.
-For additional help or useful information, we recommend you to check the official LibreNMS web site.
+Thanks for using this tutorial for installing the LibreNMS network monitoring tool on your Ubuntu 16.04 LTS.
+For additional help or useful information, we recommend you to check the official LibreNMS website.